kaigong1988/budgety/README.md

 # budgety-practise

-An single page app that allows users to input monthly incomes and expenses to calculate monthly budget.
+An single page app that allows users to input monthly incomes and expenses to calculate their monthly budget.

 # Demo